 Fast forward to 2021 and I am still asking myself the same questions.
 It seems odd that soul music is still relatively niche (esp. here in Perth, WA) and that it’s presentation is somewhat anaemic.
 It seems only a few years ago, things were quite different with SoulFest, but a quick look at the diversity of acts, soul genres and programming tells you that it was a scratching of the surface.
 The subsequent troubles that plagued SoulFest reinforce that point of view.
 Perhaps that was a watershed moment for the adoption of soul music as a mainstay for the masses, the night scene and radio.

 Zooming in on my experience here in Perth brings another dimension into the equation.
 DJs and club culture.
 Perhaps a post for another time but I have a theory that the lack of a mature club culture in WA (meaning music and vibes come first not booze fueled energy and ‘cheesy playlist party bangers’) has a lot to do with the creativity, adoption and aesthetic of soul music here.
-It feels like music is created for musicians to perform live – nothing wrong with that per se, but when it includes rock guitar riffs and same old production sounds suited to a pub gig you get a quite different sound and energy that you would expect at a club night.
+It feels like music is created for musicians to perform live – nothing wrong with that per se, but when it includes rock guitar riffs and same old production sounds suited to a pub gig you get a quite different sound and energy to what you would expect at a club venue.